Widgetized Section

 Shiffrin is sitting on an all-time record 97 World Cup wins but won’t do downhill this season, and the first ever women’s World Cup downhill on Beaver Creek’s Birds of Prey run is set for Saturday, Dec.
 14 (could Vonn, now 40 and retired since 2019 with 82 career wins, be eyeing a speed comeback here?).

-There will, however, finally be a men’s tech event (GS) the weekend before, as the event that Park City’s Ted Ligety dominated with five wins at Beaver Creek, makes a return in time for hometown hero River Radamus of Edwards to strut his stuff locally.
+There will finally be a men’s tech event (GS) the weekend before the women race at Beaver Creek, as the event that Park City’s Ted Ligety dominated with five wins at the Beav’ makes a return in time for hometown hero River Radamus of Edwards to strut his tech-racing stuff locally.
 The men’s weekend shapes up like this: downhill on Friday, Dec.
 6, super-G on Saturday, Dec.
-7 and GS on Sunday, Dec.
-8.
+7, and GS on Sunday, Dec.
+8. (yes, that’s right, double the Beers of Prey opportunities).

 I’ve also been known to gripe about massive crowds on powder days forcing me deeper and deeper into the trees, but I thought this approach to that problem by Utah’s Powder Mountain was an interesting one.
 Saturdays in February for passholders only?
 Interesting.